rust-lang/rfcs/text/0000-experimental_keywords.md

 # Motivation
 [motivation]: #motivation

 It is often the case that we know we want a new ability to be available for users to try out as soon as possible, even before we know what the final syntax for that ability should look like.
-In the past the compiler has had special macros for this purpose (`try!` and `await!`).
+In the past the compiler has had slightly silly keyword combinations or special proc-macros for this purpose (`do catch` and `await!`).
 This RFC is a continuation of that idea, while also trying to improve the understanding to general users that the ability they're using isn't in its final form.

 Previously, introducing _any_ new keyword at all had to be done only on an edition change because of the compatibility hazard.
 Since `r # $ token` is not currently a valid token sequence for anything at all, we can use the `r#$` prefix as a way to "namespace" the experimental keywords away from the main language.